-Good freelance writers help catapult you in Google rankings, and engage, serve and entice your target audience through words.
+Good freelance writers help you climb Google rankings by engaging, serving, and enticing your target audience with content.
 How do you find and keep this versatile investment?

 Notice that my title says “the most competent.”
 This isn’t a put-down.
 It’s just a fact.
-“The best” are an elite, expensive and exclusive, and usually already working for themselves.
-Only the big-shots get to hire them.
+“The bests” are elite, expensive, and exclusive, and usually already working for themselves.
+Only the big shots get to hire them.

-But the most competent freelancers?
+But who are the most capable freelancers?
 They have a keen eye for detail, all the better to absorb techniques from the best.
-You, as a startup or small business owner, might not be able to afford the elite, but find a good writer, and it’s like striking oil.
+You, as a startup or small business owner, might not be able to afford the elite but find a good writer, and it’s like striking oil.

 How to spot good writers

 They have an impressive profile or blog.
 What makes it impressive?
 No wordiness.
 No fluff.
 Glowing feedback from previous clients.
-If you find them in freelancer sites, they have a good score on their reliability: deadlines, communication and cooperation have consistently good ratings.
+If you find them on freelancer sites, they have a good score on their reliability: deadlines, communication, and cooperation have consistently good ratings.

 If your business is in an established niche, it probably already has several online publications and/or specialty blogs you can browse for likely writers.
-Feel free to write them and invite them to write for you.
-Bonus: authority authors like this would share their article on YOUR site to their audience.
+Feel free to invite them to write for you.
+Bonus: authority authors like this would share their article on YOUR site with their existing audience.

-The above criteria (great profile, performance, publication), does away with having to interview your writer to ask and see if s/he’s capable.
+The above criteria (great profile, performance, and publication), do away with having to interview your writer to ask and see if s/he’s capable.
 When you do talk, you can get right to it.
 The above answer the important questions: